November 12, 2022

 If you are planning to travel in the rainy or winter season, the trekking conditions might get worse.
-Autumn season (September to November) and Spring season (March to May) are the most popular seasons for Everest Base Camp trek.
+The Autumn season (September to November) and Spring season (March to May) are the most popular seasons for the Everest Base Camp Trek.

 The days are long and shiny, whereas nights are chilly, but there is less or no chance of rainfall.
 You should carry functional trekking boots and warm clothes to protect yourself because the weather at this altitude cannot be predicted; it changes frequently.

 Hiring a guide and porters is always a good idea because traveling alone carrying all those heavy bags can get you in trouble.
-You can also lose track of trekking trails; guides provide you the necessary information throughout the trek.
+You can also lose track of trekking trails; guides provide you with the necessary information throughout the trek to Everest Base Camp.